Isissss/Data-SCI-02/README.md

 The middle wire goes to the 3.3V (always on power), the right one to the ground and the left one goes to the GPIO pin.

 ``dhtDevice = adafruit_dht.DHT11(board.D13)``
 The code itself worked fine, but I stumbled accross an error that had to do with this line.
 After stopping the script and re-running it, it would tell me 'unable to set line 13 to input' until I completely rebooted the Pi.
 I searched on Google and saw that it was a known issue.
 People recommended other libraries so I digged into that and looked for other examples.
 When I found that, I changed the code and the issue was gone.
+It wasn't much different to be fair, it was just a different way of initializing the sensor with the pin.
 The code of this is in `test_measure.py`.

 Then onto the next step, enabling the LED based on the humidity level.
 The else if statement was a bit different than what I was used to, so I had to google how to write that down.
 After that it went solid.
 I did come across another issue of the LEDs not disabling when the script was stopped.
 I did have a `GPIO.cleanup() ` in there, but ofcourse, if the script is stopped, it can never reach it.
 I Googled online and saw the 'try, except' which I used in my script to disable the LEDs upon keyboard interruption (CTRL+C).
 I implemented this in my `main.py` on line 50.